abarker/abarker.github.io/content/understanding_python_imports.rst

 A file containing Python code is always a module and vice versa.
 Such files usually have names ending with the `.py` extension.
-All Python programs are composed of one or more modules.
+All Python programs are composed of one or more modules.  **Packages** are collections of modules organized in a certain way:

-**Packages** are collections of modules organized in a certain way.
-Any Python module/file which is inside a directory containing an `__init__.py` module (which may or may not be an empty file) is by definition part of the package associated with that `__init__.py` file.
-If there is no `__init__.py` in its directory then a module is not a part of any package (excepting namespace packages, an advanced topic briefly discussed `later <namespace-packages_>`_).
+* Any Python module which is inside a directory containing an `__init__.py` file (which may or may not be an empty file) is by definition part of the package associated with that `__init__.py` file.
+The name of the package is the same as the name of the directory.
+(Formally, packages are just a special kind of module, but in this context packages and modules will be considered to be distinct.)

-Subpackages are defined similarly, as subdirectories of a package directory which also contain `__init__.py` files, and so forth.
-(Formally, packages are just a special kind of module, but in this context modules and packages will be considered to be distinct.)
+* **Subpackages** are defined similarly to packages, as subdirectories of a package directory which also contain an `__init__.py` file.
+Subpackages can have their own subpackages, and so forth.

+* A module with no `__init__.py` in its directory is not part of any package or subpackage (excepting namespace packages, an advanced topic briefly discussed `later <namespace-packages_>`_).

 Consider this example directory structure, which will be used throughout the
 article: